stanislavbrtna/svs-script/docs/syntax.md

 Maximum number of variables is also limited (VAR_TABLE_L define).

 ### Arrays
 Since SVS version 1.0 implementation of arrays moved from sys warpper to the core language.
-There were no changes to the inner workings of SVS arrays, so they are still quite limited, but now the syntax is quite simple.
+Since version 1.5.0 arrays are internally garbage collected.

 Arrays can be defined by array keyword:

     array a[50];